Alert

 • Ask a medical consultant to call the authorized prescriber to confirm an appropriate treatment plan.

-• Send the opioid long-term prescription approval letter to the worker and the service provider custom letter to the pharmacy dispensing the medication.
+• Communicate the opioid prescription coverage decision to the worker and the pharmacy dispensing the medication.
 Include the dosage, frequency and time frame in the letter.

 • Carefully monitor to ensure that progress complies with the agreed-upon treatment plan.